Hyperfoil/qDup/README.md

 in a `Script`.
 All `Scripts` start at the same time but `waitFor`, `signal`, and `repeat-until` commands help coordinate between `Scripts`

+## TODO
+ - waitFor when already at 0 does not dispatch?

 ## Scripts
 A `Script` a is tree of commands that run one at a time.
 Each command accepts a `String` input from the previous sibling (or parent if no sibling